gin-gonic/gin/README.md

 ## Start using it
-Obviously, you need to have Git and Go! already installed to run Gin.
+Obviously, you need to have Git and Go already installed to run Gin.
 Run this in your terminal

 ```
 go get github.com/gin-gonic/gin
 ```
-Then import it in your Go! code:
+Then import it in your Go code:

 ```
 import "github.com/gin-gonic/gin"